William C. (Curt) Hunter, MBA, Ph.D. Chair of the Compliance Committee

-He currently serves on the boards of the Xerox Corporation, Nuveen Investments Mutual Funds and the Association for the Advancement of Collegiate Schools of Business.
-He is President of Beta Gamma Sigma, the International Business Honor Society and a member of the Council on Foreign Relations.
+He currently serves on the boards of the Xerox Corporation, and Nuveen Investments Mutual Funds and is a member of the Council on Foreign Relations.

-A past president of the Financial Management Association and the Southern Finance Association, Dr. Hunter received a Career Achievement Award from the Kellogg Graduate School of Management at Northwestern University in 1992.
+A past president of Beta Gamma Sigma—the International Business Honor Society, the Financial Management Association and the Southern Finance Association, Dr. Hunter received a Career Achievement Award from the Kellogg Graduate School of Management at Northwestern University in 1992.
 He holds a Bachelor of Science degree from Hampton University and MBA and Ph.D. degrees from Northwestern University.